 “57 Reasons for the Slate Quarry Suicides,” in Nightmare Magazine.
-Also published in the ebook version of Lightspeed, and on FearNet, and released in an audio version recorded by an actual actor who, among other things, has played Nazis on two separate Star Trek series.
-Accompanied by an interview with me, in which I somehow come across remotely not an idiot.
-AVAILABLE ONLINE
+Winner of the Shirley Jackson Award for Short Fiction!!
+Also published in the ebook version of Lightspeed, and on FearNet, and anthologized in Wilde Stories 2014: Best Gay Speculative Fiction.
+Interviews with me about this story are available here, here, and here.
+AVAILABLE ONLINE and in an audio version (recorded by an actual actor who, among other things, has played Nazis on two separate Star Trek series).

 “The Beasts We Want To Be,” in Electric Velocipede Issue #27.
 Soviet human experimentation, brotherly love, bloody revenge, and a maybe-magical painting.
 Reviewed in Locus Magazine, who named it a “Recommended” story!! “…The heart of it is this: How can ordinary people be brought to do acts of routine brutality?
 Or that there is something human in the worst of us?…” Later also cited in their year-end best short fiction post.
-AVAILABLE ONLINE
+Listed as “Recommended Reading” in Rich Horton’s “Year’s Best Science Fiction & Fantasy 2014,” and an “Honorable Mention” in Gardner Dozois’s “Year’s Best Science Fiction - Volume 31″ AVAILABLE ONLINE

 “Sabi, Wabi, Aware, Yugen,” in Daily Science Fiction.
 December 6, 2013.
 Nanotech bad-assery, Westerners trying to adopt Zen aesthetics as a template for corporate dystopian survival.
 AVAILABLE ONLINE